A child’s vision gets stronger each year. This improved vision is needed as the child explores the world more fully and begins school.

 - Farsightedness (hyperopia).
 Close objects are blurry to a child (such as when reading), and distant objects are seen more clearly.
 Most children are minimally to moderately farsighted.

 - Nearsightedness (myopia).
 A child sees near objects more clearly than distant objects.
+Children with myopia should get an eye exam before and during growth hormone therapy.

 - Astigmatism.
 With astigmatism, near and far vision are blurry.
 It's almost like looking into a fun house mirror in which you appear too tall, too wide or too thin.